 VIDEO: Strength to heal, How to truly forgive someone who hurt you?

-When someone hurt us, our first reaction is to seek revenge.
-Nothing feels better than to see that person hurting like they’ve hurt us.
-But wait, as Christians, God calls us to forgive.
+When someone hurts us, our first reaction is to seek revenge, finding satisfaction in their pain.
+But as Christians, we are called by God to forgive.

-While it’s the last thing we want to hear, it’s the best thing we can do.
-Let’s remember that God instructs us to go against what our natural flesh would want us to do, not to make us suffer in anger, but to free us from the anger and bitterness that unforgiveness brings.
+Though it may be the last thing we want to hear, it’s the best thing we can do.
+God instructs us to go against our natural inclinations, not to leave us in anger, but to free us from the bitterness unforgiveness brings.

 “Joseph named his firstborn Manasseh and said, ‘It is because God has made me forget all my trouble and all my father’s household.’”